 Paul Greenfield grew up near New York City and became interested in birds as a child.
-He received his B.F.A. from Temple University where he was an art major at the Tyler School of Art.
-Since 1972, he has lived in Ecuador where his fascination for birds and art has culminated with the completion of 20 years of work illustrating The Birds of Ecuador, which he co-authored with Robert Ridgely.
-He is also co-author of Birds of Western Ecuador, a Photographic Guide (Princeton University Press) and is presently working with Bob Ridgely on an App for The Birds of Ecuador, which hopefully will be available in 2018.
-Paul is very involved in saving Ecuador's avian diversity and important habitats through his involvement with various foundations, as well as working with local government and communities to encourage their involvement in the protection of "their" biodiversity and the promotion of birding tourism in Ecuador.
-He has been showing visitors the birds of this fascinating country for over four decades and has led many Ecuador bird tours.
-He and his wife, Martha, live in Quito.
+He received his B.F.A. from Temple University, where he was a fine arts major at the Tyler School of Art.
+Since 1972, he has lived in Ecuador where his fascination for birds and art has culminated in the completion of 20 years of work illustrating The Birds of Ecuador (Cornell University Press, 2001), which he co-authored with Robert Ridgely.
+The Spanish version was published in 2006 and The Birds of Ecuador App was launched in 2018.
+Paul is also co-author of Birds of Western Ecuador, a Photographic Guide (Princeton University Press, 2016) with Nick Athanas.
+He has participated in the discovery of a number a new avian species to science and has painted several frontispiece illustrations of these newly described taxa.
+Paul is very involved in saving Ecuador's avian diversity and important habitats through his involvement with various foundations, as well as working with and inspiring local governments and communities to get involved in the protection of "their" biodiversity as a pioneer and promoter of birding tourism throughout Ecuador.
+He was the lead author of Ecuador's National Strategy of Bird Tourism

+(2006), and its Update (2010).
+He has been showing visitors the birds of this fascinating country for nearly five decades and has led many Ecuador bird tours.
+Paul and his wife, Martha, live in Quito.

 Remigio (Remi) Grefa was born and raised along the shores of the Napo River in the tiny indigenous Kichwa community of Añangu, in the upper Amazon Basin of Ecuador.
 As a child of the rainforest, he developed a close tie with the rich biodiversity of the Amazonian jungle, but became especially interested in birds as a young boy when he noticed foreign visiting birdwatchers arriving at a nearby nature lodge.
 It was then that he promised himself that when he grew up he would learn the names of the local birds, in English. . . and he eventually did!
-Throughout his formative years, his community had embarked on a groundbreaking nature tourism project of their own-the building and co-management (and eventually outright ownership) of the fabulous Napo Wildlife Center-and by the time Remi graduated from high school he was ready to join the ranks of this incredible endeavor.
+Throughout his formative years, his community had embarked on a groundbreaking nature tourism project of their own-the building and comanagement (and eventually outright ownership) of the fabulous Napo Wildlife

+Center-and by the time Remi graduated from high school he was ready to join the ranks of this incredible endeavor.
 He began working at the lodge from the ground up (odd jobs, dishwasher, laundry brigade, etc.); after a few months he was promoted to waiting tables, and after six months he became one of the lodge's bartenders for a year-and-a-half.
 He then graduated to boatman, where he was the second canoe paddler for many, many birding groups, which gave him the perfect opportunity to receive hands-on apprenticeship in birding, as well as English.
 In 2009, he took a job as a waiter on the Manatee Amazon Explorer, a houseboat style vessel that cruises the country's Napo and Aguarico rivers.
 He was eventually promoted again as an official birding and naturalist guide at Napo Wildlife Center by 2017 and continues to fill that role exceptionally to this day.
 Remi and his wife, Lola, along with their two daughters, Kayana and Wita, live in the parish of Dayuma, not far from the frontier town of Puerto Francisco de Orellana (more commonly known as "Coca").